Bezll/game-review-project/README.md

 Board-Game-review Back-End Project
 This project has been setup to build the API endpoints for the Board Game review Front-End project, which interacts with a PSQL database.

+The frontend of this project can be found here - https://github.com/Bezll/nc-games

 🌟 Getting Started
 You will need to follow the instructions below to navigate through this repo.